"Because there has been so much speculation...innuendo, outuendo..."

 Tree Lighting 7:00-8 p.m.

+Today’s editorial will be on a question which fans of “Wicked” commonly wonder: why do the producers of “Wicked” not promote very many standbys and understudies into leading parts?
+After all, they’re tested in the role and “deserve” the leading roles after understudying it for a long time.
+So why don’t they get it?
+Well, to answer this question, one really has to be in the mind of the people who cast the show: clearly, we are not.
+However, we can make educated guesses on the logic behind their decisions.
 I feel that the main point is that standbys and understudies are cast as exactly that - standbys and understudies.
 Even if we as fans don’t see it, and even if we feel that Julie Reiber (standby for Elphaba in Los Angeles & Broadway) is the best thing since sliced bread, there has to be some reason that she was cast as a standby and not as the lead position – in this case, no doubt the experience of Eden Espinosa (standby Elphaba/Nessarose on Broadway; Elphaba on 1st National Tour [temporary], Broadway, Los Angeles) sealed the nail on that coffin.
 Does it mean Eden is better than Julie?
 No, that’s a subjective decision: and honestly, we don’t even know if the producers think so: They could be going with her proven ability to lead a show (in both “Wicked” and “Brooklyn” on Broadway) over sheer talent.
 We never really know.

 Closely related to that point, just to touch on the whole method of thinking that a standby or understudy “deserves” a part, one must honestly remember that the world isn’t fair – and also the fact that they do not have a guaranteed promotion clause in their contracts.
 Don’t get me wrong, I feel that many have been overlooked who really did deserve a leading role, but that’s really not up to us to decide.